Alkali metal: Production and isolation

 Although sodium is less reactive than potassium, this process works because at such high temperatures potassium is more volatile than sodium and can easily be distilled off, so that the equilibrium shifts towards the right to produce more potassium gas and proceeds almost to completion.

 Metals like sodium are obtained by electrolysis of molten salts.
 Rb & Cs obtained mainly as by products of Li processing.
 To make pure caesium, ores of caesium and rubidium are crushed and heated to 650 °C with sodium metal, generating an alloy that can then be separated via a fractional distillation technique.
 Because metallic caesium is too reactive to handle, it is normally offered as caesium azide (CsN3).
 Caesium hydroxide is formed when caesium interacts aggressively with water and ice (CsOH).

-Rubidium is the 16th most prevalent element in the earth's crust, however it is quite rare.
+Rubidium is the 16th most abundant element in the earth's crust; however, it is quite rare.
 Some minerals found in North America, South Africa, Russia, and Canada contain rubidium.
 Some potassium minerals (lepidolites, biotites, feldspar, carnallite) contain it, together with caesium.
 Pollucite, carnallite, leucite, and lepidolite are all minerals that contain rubidium.
 As a by-product of lithium extraction, it is commercially obtained from lepidolite.
 Rubidium is also found in potassium rocks and brines, which is a commercial supply.
 The majority of rubidium is now obtained as a byproduct of refining lithium.
 Rubidium is used in vacuum tubes as a getter, a material that combines with and removes trace gases from vacuum tubes.